awslabs/amazon-kinesis-archiver/README.md

     }
 ```

-We hope that the comments in the code are enough information to allow you to create robust applications that work with the asyncronous nature of the API.
+We hope that the comments in the code are enough information to allow you to create robust applications that work with the asynchronous nature of the API.

 For message reinjection, the API provides a queue worker which add the required metadata to the original archived message, and then put the records into the Kinesis Stream using a supplied Kinesis API Client.
 It's interface is: